MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/secret-management.md

 * If there is no `SystemEnvironmentPropertySource` in PropertySource list, then `KeyVaultPropertySource` will take the highest priority.
 * If there is `SystemEnvironmentPropertySource` in PropertySource list, then `SystemEnvironmentPropertySource` have higher priority than KeyVaultPropertySource.
 Which means you can use environment variable to override the Key Vault secret value in your application.
-* If there are multiple KeyVaultPropertySource in PropertySource list, then the definition order is the priority order.
-Take above sample as example, `key-vault-property-source-1` has higher priority than `key-vault-property-source-2`.
+* If there are multiple key vault property sources in PropertySource list, then the definition order is the priority order.
+Take the above sample as example, `key-vault-property-source-1` has higher priority than `key-vault-property-source-2`.

 ### Configure token credential for Key Vault property source